-Retrace collects a lot of data about your application’s performance and health.
-The combination of all of this data in one place plus a simple to use user interface for developers makes Retrace very different than every other APM solution you have ever used.
-No matter if it is your first day on the job or have been supporting the same app for years, with Retrace you can see everything you would want to know without any guesswork.
-In a single screenshot below you can see how easy it is to access monitoring metrics, performance reporting, errors, and logging for a single application.
-You can also see a nice chart that clearly shows that external web service calls account for most of the response time taken.
+Retrace collects a huge amount of data about your application’s health and performance.
+The combination of all of this data in one place plus an easy-to-use user interface for developers make Retrace distinctive from any other APM solution you have ever used.
+It does not matter if it is your first day on the job or you've been supporting the same app for years, with Retrace you can see everything you need to without any guesswork.

-At the heart of Retrace is its ability to collect very detailed performance data and transaction traces for your applications.
-We call it Retrace because of it’s ability to help you re-trace what your code is doing to quickly find bugs and performance problems.
+At the heart of Retrace is its ability to collect detailed performance data and transaction traces for your applications.
+We call it Retrace because of its ability to help you re-trace what your code is doing to quickly find bugs and performance problems.
 Traces contain these types of data: